algo-boyz/odins-raylib/3D/ray/camera/README.md

   </a>
 </p>

-The green ray you're seeing is a visualization of a camera ray - essentially showing where in 3D space your mouse is "pointing" from the camera's perspective.
+The green ray you're seeing bouncing of the cube at times is a visualization of a camera ray - essentially showing where in 3D space your mouse is "pointing" to from the camera's perspective.

 1. code tracks mouse position and converts it to normalized device coordinates (NDC):
 ```odin